-xanthelasma can recur after removal.
-Therefore, when selecting your removal treatment, you should take into account the possibility of recurrence, because this can happen even when removal has been carried out appropriately.
-In fact, even if the Xanthelasma have been leveled off properly by means of peels, lasers, electrofulguration etc. they can reappear a few months after the cosmetic treatment.
+The Xanthelasma can reoccur after removal.
+Therefore, when you are selecting the xanthelasma removal treatment, you should consider the possibility of recurrence, because this can happen even when the removal has been carried out appropriately.
+In fact, even if the Xanthelasma has been removed properly used by peels, lasers, electrofulguration, etc. They can reappear a few months after the cosmetic treatment.
 According to a published study, the recurrence rate, measured two months after treatment, was nearly 15% of the total number of people who underwent removal with a CO2 cosmetic laser.
 The recurrence rate is expected to increase 6 months to a year after removal.